Welcome to Practice Court.

 A second trial adds in experts.
 Students then go on to handle an evidentiary hearing in a third case in front of a judge without a jury.
 At the same time, they’re writing motions and responses to briefs that are woven into the very cases they are trying.

-They’re also taking in the experience from all three sides, serving not only as an attorney, but also on various days as the trial judge ruling on objections or as a juror evaluating the evidence, because those additional perspectives round out the educational experience, all under the continuous supervision of a PC advocacy professor.
+They’re also taking in the experience from all three sides, serving not only as an attorney, but also on various days as the trial judge ruling on objections or as a juror evaluating the evidence, because those additional perspectives round out the educational experience, all under the continuous supervision of a Practice Court advocacy professor.

 Trying multiple cases, students learn how to investigate, interview, organize, think critically and pragmatically about complex situations, and ultimately, how to command the courtroom to confidently advocate on behalf of a client.